john-chapman/john-chapman.github.io/_posts/2016-11-26-factory-pattern.md

 {% endhighlight %}

-_Note that the definitions of `Bullet` and `Grenade` don't need to be public - if client code is written in terms of the `Projectile` interface they can be hidden away inside the .cpp.
-This means adding new projectiles incurs minimum recompilation._
+_Note that the definitions of `Bullet` and `Grenade` don't need to be public - if client code is written in terms of the `Projectile` interface they can be hidden away inside the .cpp, which incurs minimum recompilation when adding new projectile types._

 ## Listing Subclasses ##

-The second feature mentioned at the beginning (iterating over registered subclasses) can be easilly implemented in terms of `ClassRef`:
+The second feature I mentioned earlier (iterating over registered subclasses) can be easily implemented in terms of `ClassRef`:

 {% highlight cpp %}
 for (int i = 0; i < Projectile::GetClassRefCount(); ++i) {